What's the best content to create to reach your target audience?

 But they're not only watching influencers and funny skits.
 Data shows that four in 10 internet users follow brands they like (and consider buying from).
 Another 35% have watched videos made by brands.

-Advertising your videos on Social Media are an absolute must in 2021.
+Advertising your videos on Social Media is an absolute must in 2022.

 They encourage users to follow brands on the site and discover new products—which shows a clear pattern behind people using these platforms to make purchasing decisions.